robabram/Quickstart-Secure-Django-Template/README.md

 This is free quick start template for a secure Django web application using OAuth2 with server side encrypted tokens.
 This template has all my favorite bits for a good secure Django web site.
 Questions and contributions are welcome.

+### Quick Feature List

+*Note: Features are explained in more detail below*

+* Oauth2 authentication with server side encrypting/decrypting/refreshing of tokens.
+* REST API with auto documenation using Swagger.
+* NGINX configuration using FastCGI and UWSGI.
+* Oauth2 unit tests
+* Celery configuration
+* Bootstrap 4

 ### Quick Start

 *Note: Please use Python 3.x for these instructions*